Drowning is defined as a respiratory impairment — that is, being unable to breathe — because you’ve been submerged in water.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-However, at some point, you might have come across articles or social media posts discussing something called dry drowning.
+But maybe at some point, you’ve come across articles or social media posts discussing something called dry drowning.
 Or maybe you’ve seen a passing reference to a term called secondary drowning.

-Unsurprisingly, these terms might have scared you.
+Unsurprisingly, these terms might’ve scared you.
 After all, the idea of drowning during a swim in a pool or lake is terrifying enough.
-Do you also have to worry about getting dangerously sick outside of the water?
+Do you also have to worry about the risks of drowning outside of the water?

-Thankfully, dry drowning (or secondary drowning, for that matter) isn’t quite what you think it means.
+Thankfully, dry drowning, as well as secondary drowning, isn’t quite what you think it means.

-For starters, “dry drowning is a not a real medical term,” says pediatric emergency medicine doctor Purva Grover, MD.
+For starters, “‘dry drowning’ is not a real medical term,” says pediatric emergency medicine doctor Purva Grover, MD.

-However, you can be seriously injured if you survive a near-drowning experience — especially if you have a water incident where you can’t breathe or you get water in your lungs.
+But you can be seriously injured if you survive a near-drowning experience, especially if you have a water incident where you can’t breathe or you get water in your lungs.

-Dr. Grover and emergency medicine doctor Jason Milk, DO, explain when to be worried — and what symptoms to look out for.
+Dr. Grover and emergency medicine doctor Jason Milk, DO, explain what these terms mean, when to be worried and what symptoms to look out for.

 What is dry drowning?

-“You need the water as a starter, just like I need a match to start a fire,” explains Dr. Milk.
+“You need the water as a starter, just like I need a match to start a fire,” notes Dr. Milk.

 When you’re struggling underwater and unable to come up for air, you experience a reflex called a laryngeal spasm.
 This spasm shuts off your airway, meaning you can no longer breathe.